XiyangZatPoliTo/thesis_mmer/README.md

 - Same model structure as audio modality part will be used for the first attempt.

 ## Fusion mechanism
-There are three main fusion mechanism in the related works.
+There are three main fusion mechanisms in the related works.

 This work will firstly try late fusion, which is commonly used by researchers.